There’s No Easy Path to Asylum, But It’s Even More Difficult for Queer People

 Those applying for asylum at the U.S. border are processed at a port of entry, transferred to a detention facility where they are interviewed, and (assuming they pass that interview) are then referred to immigration court, where their hearing could take months.
 If they fail the interview, they are most often deported.

-The journey preceding asylum can be arduous for LGBTQ people
+The journey preceding asylum for LGBTQ people can be arduous.

-The most recent caravan that reached the U.S.-Mexico border — full of Hondurans, Guatemalans, Nicaraguans and Salvadorans — actually saw a group of around 80 LGBTQ migrants split from the larger caravan.
+One 2018 caravan that reached the U.S.-Mexico border — full of Hondurans, Guatemalans, Nicaraguans and Salvadorans — actually saw a group of around 80 LGBTQ migrants split from the larger caravan.
 The group, which claims it suffered weeks of discriminatory treatment by both local residents along the journey and fellow migrants, made headlines when it was the first to reach Tijuana, Mexico, weeks ahead of the caravan’s bulk.

 “Whenever we arrived at a stopping point the LGBT community was the last to be taken into account in every way.
 So our goal was to change that and say, ‘This time we are going to be first,’” says Honduran asylum seeker Cesar Mejia.